 Types of Encryption Systems

 There are many different types of encryption algorithms and methods to pick from, so how do you know which one is the safest pick for your cybersecurity needs?
-Let’s begin with the most basic distinction: symmetric vs asymmetric encryption.
+Let’s begin with the most common types of encryption systems: symmetric vs asymmetric encryption.

-In symmetric encryption, there is only one key, and all parties involved use the same key to encrypt and decrypt information.
+In this type of encryption, there is only one key, and all parties involved use the same key to encrypt and decrypt information.
 By using a single key, the process is straightforward, as per the following example: you encrypt an email with a unique key, send that email to your friend Tom, and he will use the same symmetric key to unlock/decrypt the email.

 What is a Symmetric Key?